georgebyte/georgebyte.com/_drafts/angular-state-management-with-observable-store-services.md

 <div class="vertical-separator"></div>

 I hope you learned something new while reading this post.
 If anything seems confusing please get back to me in the comments.
-Suggestions, improvements or just general discussion about the topic is very welcome, too.
+Suggestions, improvements or just general discussion about the topic are very welcome, too.

 Also, let's connect on [Twitter](https://twitter.com/jurebajt){:target='_blank'} (I have no product to push on you and my feed stays clean and interesting 😇).